chrispeterjeyaraj/track-my-wealth/ui/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# HOW TO BUILD THE TRACK MY WEALTH UI APPLICATION

-In the project directory, you can run:
+In the project directory, you can run the below npm commands directly

 ### `npm start`